 We continue to pursue excellence in occupational health and safety to better protect our employees, contractors, neighbors and the environment from hazards.

-Our employees are our most valuable asset, and it is our responsibility as an employer to provide a safe work environment and promote wellness across the workforce.
-This focus on health and safety has been deeply ingrained at Cabot throughout our history and serves as a central theme in our culture.
-Our goal is for all employees to return home in the same condition as when they arrived at work.
+Our employees are our most valuable asset, and our commitment to providing safe working conditions and involving all our employees in our safety efforts has been fundamental to who we are as a company.
+It is our responsibility as an employer to provide a safe work environment and promote wellness across the workforce, and this focus has been deeply ingrained at Cabot throughout our history.
+Health and safety serve as a central theme in our culture, and our goal is for all employees, contractors, and visitors to return home in the same condition as when they arrived at work.
+We also strive to help employees lead healthy lifestyles through a variety of initiatives and benefits that support overall well-being.

 As part of our Drive to Zero initiative, we have set a long-term goal of having no injuries at our facilities worldwide.
-Recognizing that it may take many years to achieve this ambitious goal, we also established a nearer-term target of being represented in the top 10% of our peer chemical companies for safety performance.
-To help meet these goals, we provide training to all employees on safety procedures that meets or exceeds all applicable government regulations and internal standards.
+To help meet this goal, we provide training to all employees on safety procedures that meet or exceed all applicable government regulations and internal standards.
+Through continuous engagement, collaboration, and accountability, we aim to ensure that safety remains a shared responsibility across our global workforce.

 By acting responsibly and promoting safety and environmental excellence throughout our organization, we have established a leadership position among global chemical manufacturing companies with a record of world-class SH&E performance.
 With a mindset of continuous improvement, we remain focused on further advancing our SH&E performance and our ability to improving the safety of our products and processes.